Home > Europe Long Stay Visa Requirements > Applying for a Long-Stay Visa for France (2026)

 Visitor visas give you the opportunity to explore France for longer periods of time (more than 90 days).

 Additionally, you will need to be able to speak to your socio-economic position.
 Are you taking a gap year?
-A retiree?
-You'll need to share your status as well as how you plan to sustain yourself during your stay in France.
+Are you a retiree?
+To be eligible, you have to show that you can sustain yourself financially.

 While this information comes from the official France-Visas website, always check there for the most accurate and up-to-date information regarding all French visas, including types, eligibility, and requirements.